Signatures of the $\Omega(2012)^{-}$ state in $\Xi^*\bar K$ Correlation Functions: Results

 To conclude, Fig.~\ref{Fig:cor_func_different} shows the contributions of the different coupled channels to the $\Xi^{\ast0}K^-$ CF in the case where the $\Xi^\ast$ width is neglected for simplicity.
 The CF is first evaluated including only the $\Xi^{\ast0}K^-$ channel in Eq.~\eqref{eq:correlation}, and the remaining channels are progressively added.

-As seen in the figure, all channels contribute to the total $C_{\Xi^{\ast0}K^-}$ CF to varying degrees of relevance, depending on their interplay and on the $\omega_j^{(\Xi^{\ast0}K^-)}$.
-The latter are significantly larger for the lighter channels, while the vanishing weight of the $\eta\Omega^-$ channel suppresses its inelastic contribution to the total $C_{\Xi^{\ast0}K^-}$ CF (see the first row of Table~\ref{Tab:weight}).
-The elastic transition accounts for about 72\% of the total $\Xi^{\ast0}K^-$ CF, whereas roughly 17\% originates from the inelastic $\Xi^{\ast-}\bar{K}{}^0$ contribution, leaving about 11\% associated with the $\Xi\bar{K}$ inelastic channels.
+As seen in the figure, all channels contribute to the total $C_{\Xi^{\ast0}K^-}$ CF to varying degrees, depending on their interplay and on the values of $\omega_j^{(\Xi^{\ast0}K^-)}$.
+The latter are slightly larger for the lighter channels, whereas the nearly vanishing weight of the $\eta\Omega^-$ channel suppresses its inelastic contribution to the total $C_{\Xi^{\ast0}K^-}$ CF (see the first row of Table~\ref{Tab:weight}).
+The elastic transition accounts for about 78\% of the total $\Xi^{\ast0}K^-$ CF, whereas roughly 18\% originates from the inelastic $\Xi^{\ast-}\bar{K}{}^0$ contribution, leaving about 4\% associated with the $\Omega\eta$ and $\Xi\bar{K}$ inelastic channels.

-Although the $\eta\Omega^-$ channel does not contribute directly to the $\Xi^{\ast0}K^-$ CF, it plays a crucial role in the amplitudes, entering Eq.~\eqref{eq:correlation}, through the unitarization procedure when solving BSE.
+Although the $\eta\Omega^-$ channel contributes only marginally to the $\Xi^{\ast0}K^-$ CF, it plays a crucial role in the amplitudes, entering Eq.~\eqref{eq:correlation}, through the unitarization procedure when solving BSE.
 The relevance of this channel is evidenced not only by the corresponding coupling constants and compositeness values listed in Table~\ref{tab:gi}, but also by the distinctive features of the Weinberg–Tomozawa interaction in this sector.
 In fact, the elastic $\Xi^{\ast}\bar{K}$ and $\eta\Omega$ components of the kernel in the $I=0$ sector vanish, indicating that the $\Xi^{\ast}\bar{K}$ system cannot bind by itself.
 It is the coupling to the $\eta\Omega$ channel that ultimately generates the bound state.
 Consequently, both channels play an inseparable role in the dynamical generation of the $\Omega(2012)$ resonance.